|Elliott Sound Products||Inverter AC Power Supplies|

 The output stage will be an 'H' bridge so that the DC voltage is only half that otherwise needed for a full AC cycle.
 It may seem silly to use two separate stages, having a DC-DC converter followed by a PWM sinewave generator at the full mains voltage, but it has many advantages and if done properly will be more efficient than a single switching stage.
 This approach also makes regulation easier, but it requires very comprehensive protective circuits around the output switching devices (not shown in Figure 10).

 Providing protection isn't especially difficult, but it needs to be fast enough to protect the switching devices under worst case conditions.
 Mains loads can be very hard on inverters, because there are so many that appear to be close to a short circuit when power is applied.
 Most switchmode power supplies, large transformers and motors are especially difficult, with motors being one of the hardest of all.
-Start current for typical motors is very high, and if the motor has to start under load (refrigeration compressors being one of the worst) the problem is a great deal worse.
+Start current for typical motors is very high, and if the motor has to start under load (refrigeration compressors being one of the worst offenders) the problem is greater still.
 If the inverter can't supply enough current for the motor to start, either the inverter or the motor (or both) may be damaged.

 Figure 11 - Photo Of 300W High Voltage PWM Inverter